Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 * Tried multiple model types — Logistic Regression, Random Forest, XGBoost, and CatBoost — to see how both linear and tree-based methods performed on the same cleaned feature set.

-* Tested different imbalance treatments like **under-sampling and SMOTE-Tomek**.
-SMOTE helped improve bad-customer recall, but in some runs it also led to overfitting, especially with boosting models.
+* Tested different imbalance treatments like **under-sampling and SMOTE-Tomek**. **Oversampling SMOTE-TOMEK** helped improve bad-customer recall, but in some runs it also led to overfitting, especially with boosting models.

 * Compared models using **recall for bad customers, ROC-AUC, KS, and Gini**, since these are more meaningful for credit risk than plain accuracy.